httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

   man-in-the-middle attacks.

-* A client that is willing to use HTTP over cleartext to fetch the resource will do so if access to any TLS-enabled alternative services is blocked for any reason.
+* A client that is willing to use HTTP over cleartext to fetch the resource will do so if access to the alternative service(s) is blocked for any reason.

 Given that the primary goal of this specification is to prevent passive attacks, these are not critical failings (especially considering the alternative - HTTP over cleartext).
 However, a modest